CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

-# Streaming to a Data Source
+# Streaming To a Data Source

 This example is contains a CLI application for refreshing a Data Source via streaming.
 This builds off the [Local Clients](../local-clients/README.md) example for its setup but uses a different set of Connections and Data Source for this example defined in [streaming-connections.yml](../main-app/src/main/resources/spec/streaming-connections.yml) and [streaming-datasource.yml](../main-app/src/main/resources/spec/streaming-datasources.yml) respectively.